Redislabs-Solution-Architects/CryptoModule/README.md

 ```

 You need to provide the full path for the .so files.
+You can also specify additional parameters to initialize the crypt library.

 ## Loading in Redis Enterprise
 Create a zip file containing the cryptomodule.so and the module.json file.